Children in Kamala Harris’s NASA video were paid actors

 The Washington Examiner reported Monday that the children cast in the video were actors .

 “All five of them are actors,” Carlo Bernardino told the Washington Examiner.
-His son Trevor was featured in the show alongside Derrick Brooks II, child actor , Emily Kim, likewise a child actor , Zhoriel Tapo, a child actor and aspiring journalist who has interviewed former first lady Michelle Obama , and Sydney Schmooke.
+His son Trevor was featured in the show alongside Derrick Brooks II, a child actor , Emily Kim, likewise a child actor , Zhoriel Tapo, a child actor and aspiring journalist who has interviewed former first lady Michelle Obama , and Sydney Schmooke.

 “The Vice President’s office did not select the kids who participated in the YouTube Originals special,” a White House official told the Washington Examiner.